Calamari/terminal.js/README.md

 - *Write tests*
 - js command that starts a js eval interpreter
-- autocompletion support
+- autocompletion support (for commands and for arguments)
-- Regex Commands
 - Basic bash scripting capabilities, like pipes and stuff
+- argument parsing (á la optimist)
 - Commands:
   - API-Testing commands?
+  - that communicate with a RPC server

 ## Want to things with it or help out?